Real & Personal Property Taxes

 Note: A secure drop box is available for tax payments at the top of the handicap ramp on the side of the Courthouse.

 During the month of April, unpaid real estate taxes will be advertised in the newspaper and an advertising fee will be added to the unpaid bill.
+Delinquent taxes are required to be advertised in the name of the owner as of the date the taxes became delinquent.
 Enforced collections may begin at any time after bills become delinquent.
 Legal remedies of collection may include:

 - Garnishment of wages or rents